Nat-Lab/eoip/readme.md

 (noticed that encapsulated frame length is in BE while Tunnel ID is in LE)

-EoIPv6 is much simpler, it use IP Protocol 97, which is the same as EtherIP:
+EoIPv6 is much simpler.
+It use IP Protocol 97, which is the same as EtherIP:

 ```
 0                   1                   2                   3